sunithasomanna/ODIM/docs/Troubleshooting.md

 9. **The plugin pod is in “CrashLoopBackOff” state after adding the plugin using the command  `python3 odim-controller.py --config /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml --add plugin --plugin <plugin name>`**
    1. Run `kubectl describe pod <pod name> -n odim`.
-   2. If permission denied error log is displayed at the end of the output, go to the location of stored plugin images and check the permission of the plugin tar file.
+   2. If permission denied error log is displayed at the end of the output, go to the location of stored plugin images and ensure the plugin tar file has read permissions.
+If required, use the `chmod` command for changing permissions.
-   3. If permission is a mismatch compared to other plugins, change the permissions with `chmod` command for the tar file.
+   3. Remove the plugin and add the plugin again using the command:
-   4. Remove and add the plugin again using `python3 odim-controller.py --config /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml --add plugin --plugin <plugin name>`.
+      `python3 odim-controller.py --config /home/${USER}/ODIM/odim-controller/scripts/kube_deploy_nodes.yaml --add plugin --plugin <plugin name>`.

 ## Other Frequently Asked Questions